-BEWARE of second-hand models on eBay, you have no idea when it will fail – could be the first time you try it and at around £200 each second hand it’s a big risk in my opinion.
+BEWARE of second-hand models on eBay, you have no idea when it will fail – could be the first time you try it and at around £200 each second hand, it’s a big risk in my opinion!

 The Proposed solution.

 No other process can achieve this fine machining.
-The cost of having just the spark erosion part of production is prohibitively expensive here in the UK (£40 per unit) and that does not include the cost of having the gear made!
+The cost of having just the EDM part of production is prohibitively expensive here in the UK (£40 per unit) and that does not include the cost of having the gear made!
 I recently bought an aftermarket gear from a friend who had bought several, manufactured by a guy in the USA some years ago and that was almost £100.
 No one else makes the cables though and they are an integral failure point!

-So, to the point of this blog … I am looking to find out how many of you would consider investing in one of these ‘repair kits’, either as an ‘immediate repair’ or for an ‘insurance spare’ for the future.
+So, to the point of this blog … I am looking to find out how many of you would consider investing in one of these repair kits - either as an ‘immediate repair’ or for an ‘insurance spare’ for the future.
 My intention is to provide a fitting service whereby you send me your existing unit (just the screen carrier blocks) and I repair and return them to you.

-I will need to your old blocks because although you can cut the old cables free to gain access and reuse the carriers, unless you have the tools and the equipment, you cannot crimp the new cables into the screen carrier blocks.
-The tool to do this (correctly) is over £300 – I am prepared to invest in this and whatever is necessary and will carry out the work, so your new unit is ready for you to refit to your machine.
-If/when the project goes ahead, I will provide videos on the site to show how to remove and refit the unit in due course.
+I will need your old blocks because although you can cut the old cables free to gain access and reuse the carriers, unless you have the tools and the equipment, you cannot crimp the new cables into the screen carrier blocks.
+The tool to do this (correctly) is over £300 – I am prepared to invest in this and whatever else is necessary and will carry out the work, so your new unit is ready for you to refit to your machine.
+If/when the project goes ahead, I will provide videos on the site to show how to remove/refit the unit in due course.
 For those of you with access to a crimper and the ferrules etc. I may sell the kit as a DIY spare too.

 The new style cable (without the nylon insert) will be the sacrificial part in this and if it wears in the future, the replacement cables will be a few pounds each.